WaceraMercyThird/Object-Oriented-Programming/README.md

 ## Welcome!
 Thank you for checking my repo.

-**To do the following work you need to have an understanding to the basics of python** **How to create a class and add attribute respectively.**
+**To do the following work you need to have an understanding to the basics of python.**
+**How to create a class and add attribute respectively.**
 **Willing to think logically about how money transaction work, all in all you can do it**